calhewitt/LANE/README.md

 ## TODO

-* Possibly change to using mmap/buffering for IO in libLUCID to enable reading in files of size greater than ~16GB.
 * Add support for XYV compression to libLUCID.
 * Add support for some more of the settings in the data files' header to libLUCID.
-* Add telemetry data support to libLUCID.
+* Add telemetry data/metadata support to libLUCID.

 <!-- Links -->